ohshitgorillas/EntropPy/ALGORITHMS.md

 ### What Happens

-EntropPy removes corrections where one typo is a substring of another **with the same boundary**.
+EntropPy removes corrections and patterns where one typo is a substring of another **with the same boundary**.
 This prevents shorter corrections from blocking longer ones.
+Both direct corrections and patterns are checked for conflicts, and patterns can conflict with each other or with direct corrections.

 ### Why Conflicts Matter